 If you're struggling to come up with ideas for how you can make your home more "Hygge", here are a few simple steps you can take, that don't need to cost a pretty penny or take up too much of your time.

 Personalise - A house isn’t a home without the things you love.
 Select a few treasured bits and pieces that hold fond memories for you, such as pictures, postcards and collages.
 These personal touches will always bring you joy and they can really add a touch of your own personal style to your decor, too - Let your house tell your story.

-Cosify - OK, so that's not really a word but we're certain you'll know what it means.
+Cosify - so, so that's not really a word but we're certain you'll know what it means.
 Your home should be all about comfort, use throws, blankets and cushions to add a sumptuous, inviting touch to your space, especially living areas such as the lounge and bedroom.

 Illuminate - lighting plays a key role in how we perceive a space.
 Softer, warm white lights will create ambiance and add a comforting glow.
 The blue tones of cool white lighting can be too harsh and can make a space seem more clinical than it needs to be, it can make it difficult for you to relax as the lighting can make a space seem colder than it is.
 Opting for warmer lighting will make you feel more relaxed, and make your home appear more cosy.